Hypoglycemia in Children

 - Nightmares and confusion on awakening

 The symptoms of hypoglycemia can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is hypoglycemia diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history.
-He or she may also ask about your family’s health history.
-He or she will give your child a physical exam.
+They may also ask about your family’s health history.
+They will give your child a physical exam.
 Your child may also have blood tests to check blood sugar levels.

 When a child with diabetes has symptoms of hypoglycemia, the cause is most often an insulin reaction.